 14. North Oak Cliff

 When it comes to nightlife, this neighborhood really excels.
-You can get inexpensive booze at The Tradewinds Social Club.
+Residents can get inexpensive booze at The Tradewinds Social Club.
 Get more suds and grubs at Ten Bells Tavern.
 And enjoy homemade brews and live music at Small Brewpub.